wultra/powerauth-webflow/docs/Data-Adapter-REST-API-Reference.md

 }
 ```

-#### Save OAuth 2.0 consent form response - the processing was correct however consent form could not be saved at this time
+##### Save OAuth 2.0 consent form response - the processing was correct however consent form could not be saved at this time

-- Status Code: `200`
 - Headers:
   - `Content-Type: application/json`